-DSCP - IP packet 'DSCP' field value for voice traffic from the adjustable line.
+- DSCP - IP packet 'DSCP' field value for voice traffic from the adjustable line.

-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.

-2.6.3.4 'SIP Profiles' submenu
+2.6.3.4 'SIP profiles' submenu

-In the 'SIP Profiles' submenu, you may configure device SIP profiles.
+In the 'SIP profiles' submenu, you may configure device SIP profiles.
 For each SIP profile, you may assign custom SIP and registration server addresses, voice and fax/modem codecs, custom numbering schedule and other parameters.
 Different SIP profiles are needed when different subscriber ports operate via different communication directions (different SIP servers).
-At that, for each subscriber port, you may assign only one SIP profile ('VoIP' -> 'Line settings' menu setting).
+At that, for each subscriber port, you may assign only one SIP profile ('VoIP' -> 'Line settings').